Tag Archive for: By

 SSS1000 sweeper

-The SISIS SSS1000 is a tractor mounted sweeper which can be pulled by any machine.
+The SSS1000 is a towed sweeper which can be pulled by any vehicle.
 There are no tools required for the adjustment of the brush or the angle of the draw bar and to make storage easy the draw bar lifts to an upright position.
-With an aluminium hopper with stainless steel mesh, any infill that is collected when using the machine is returned back down to the surface leaving it free from contamination of debris
+With an aluminium hopper with stainless steel mesh, any infill that is collected when using the machine is returned back down to the surface leaving it free from contamination of debris.

 SISIS Brush-Pro